-Special Revenue Funds are accounted for using the current financial resources measurement focus and the modified accrual basis of accounting.
+Special Revenue Funds are accounted for by using the current financial resources measurement focus and the modified accrual basis of accounting.
 Revenues are recognized as soon as they are both measurable and available.
-Revenues are considered available when they are collected within the current period or soon enough thereafter to pay liabilities of the current period.
+Revenues are considered to be available when they are collected within the current period or soon enough thereafter to pay liabilities of the current period.
 For this purpose, revenues are available if they are collected within 60 days of the end of the fiscal period.
-Expenditures generally are recorded when a liability is incurred.
+Expenditures are generally recorded when a liability is incurred.